umang94/Drodeo/README.md

 # Drodeo - Video Content Generation System

 A system for generating videos using Gemini's multimodal analysis with optional music overlay.
+Supports both standard 1080p and high-resolution 4K output modes.

 ## Overview

 Drodeo processes video content through a two-step Gemini pipeline to create videos with optional music synchronization.
 The system intelligently handles large video collections by automatically batching and concatenating videos when more than 10 videos are provided.

+**Key Features:**
+- Two-step Gemini pipeline for intelligent video analysis and editing
+- High-resolution 4K output support via `--high-res` flag
+- Automatic video batching for large collections
+- Smart caching of development videos for cost-effective processing
+- Audio-free mode for silent video generation

 ## Quick Start